CWALabs/SkyCMS/Cosmos.ConnectionStrings/README.md

 ## Overview

-Cosmos.DynamicConfig is a sophisticated configuration management system designed for multi-tenant applications.
-It provides dynamic, domain-based configuration and connection string resolution, allowing a single application instance to serve multiple tenants with different database and storage configurations based on the incoming request's domain name.
+Cosmos.DynamicConfig is a configuration management system for multi-tenant applications.
+It provides dynamic, domain-based configuration and connection string resolution so a single application instance can serve multiple tenants with different database and storage settings based on the incoming request's domain name.

 ## Features